- Research

 Undergraduate Research

 Research is a great way to practice and build on the knowledge and skills you learn in Biology courses.
 Research experiences immerse you in the scientific process, advance your career, and connect you with faculty and communities of professional scientists.
 There are many ways to engage in research across the University.
-Biology laboratories often advertise positions for hourly pay or federal work-study.
-In addition, course credit can be earned for work in laboratories within the Biology Department, in some research laboratories in other departments in the College, or in many research laboratories in the basic science departments in the Medical School.
+Biology research laboratories often advertise positions for hourly pay or federal work-study.
+In addition, you can participate in research laboratories for credit.
+Possible options include: research laboratories within the Biology Department, research laboratories in other departments in the College, or research laboratories in the Medical School.
 Review the tabs below for specific information on these opportunities.
 Regardless of the type of research you do, be prepared to dedicate a significant amount of time to it, at least 10 hours per week.

 Courses Offered